International Studies & Programs

 • Dedicated Faculty & Staff: Michigan State University employs approximately 5,300 dedicated faculty and academic staff who are there to support you.

 • Central Location: Our great location in East Lansing offers exciting field trips to the city and nature.
-We will take you to Lansing, Michigan's capital city as well as Detroit, the reviving auto city.
-Lake Michigan, the world's fifth-largest lake in the world is only one hour away.
-You can visit Chicago by car or by train over the weekend.
-American Culture and Social Science summer programs even include a trip to the East Coast!
+Lansing, Michigan's capital city, is only minutes away.
+Lake Michigan, the world's fifth-largest lake is only one hour away.

 • Diversity: Over 50,000 students come from all 50 states in the United States and more than 138 countries worldwide.
 You will make American as well as international friends all in one location.